privacyguides/privacyguides.org/docs/basics/threat-modeling.en.md

 By focusing on the threats that matter to you, this narrows down your thinking about the protection you need, so you can choose the tools that are right for the job.

-## Examples of threat models

-* An investigative journalist's threat model might be <span class="text-muted">(protecting themselves against)</span> a foreign government.
-* A company's manager's threat model might be <span class="text-muted">(protecting themselves against)</span> a hacker hired by competition to do corporate espionage.
-* The average citizen's threat model might be <span class="text-muted">(hiding their data from)</span> large tech corporations.

 ## Creating your threat model

 To identify what could happen to the things you value and determine from whom you need to protect them, you want to answer these five questions: